LeBron, Monk lead Lakers' late rally past Kings, 122-114 - WHIZ News

 De’Aaron Fox scored 30 points and Buddy Hield added 26 with seven 3-pointers for the Kings, who scored 11 consecutive points early in the fourth quarter before wilting down the stretch.
 Harrison Barnes had 14 points for Sacramento, which had won three straight over the Lakers in Los Angeles.

 Tyrese Haliburton’s jumper put the Kings up with three minutes to play, but Monk’s 3-pointer and James’ layup put the Lakers back ahead 114-110.
-Westbrook and James added layups in the waning minutes as LA held on.
+Westbrook and James added layups as LA held on by scoring on nine consecutive possessions down the stretch.

+“You’ve got to give (James) credit,” Barnes said.
+“He made some shots, but as a collective we could have done a better job making him work for some of those shots.
+In this league, it’s hard to guard one-on-one, especially great players.”

 Dwight Howard had a season-high 14 points and 14 rebounds for the Lakers, who beat a Pacific Division opponent at home for the first time in six tries this season.

-Looking visibly tired early on, James cooled off after an impressive multi-game shooting stretch that began before the holidays and included seven consecutive 30-point games before he only produced 26 Sunday against Minnesota.
+Despite an unimpressive start, James extended a torrid stretch that began before the holidays and included seven consecutive 30-point games before he only produced 26 Sunday against Minnesota.
+LA also got another boost from Monk, who has scored at least 15 points in six straight games.

-James finished 12 for 26, warming up in plenty of time to carry the Kings to another win while they continue to search for continuity and teamwork near the midway point of a tumultuous regular season.
+“I always think that I can do that for any team I’m on, and I’m ready for whatever happens,” Monk said.
+“We’re short a couple of people, but even when they come back, I’m still going to be ready and still going to produce.”

 TIP-INS